tjburch/tjburch.github.io/_posts/2020-07-11-hit-classifier-4.md

 ### Prediction

 This model can be used to predict hit outcomes, using just hit kinematics, player speed, and factors of the park you expect to be playing in.
 Because of this, it can be used for prediction in several useful regimes.
 However, it's very important to not make out-of-sample predictions, using the model somewhere it isn't trained to.
 This model was specifically trained on MLB data, so the domain of applicability is _only_ for MLB-like scenarios.
-Due to differences in pitching skill, it won't translate one-to-one to MILB data.
+Due to differences in pitching skill, it won't translate one-to-one to minor league (MILB) data.

 Where there is a clear value to prediction from this model would be situations where MLB starters practice against batters.
 In that case, it doesn't matter the level of the batters, they could be MLB, MILB, college, whatever, so long as the pitches they're seeing are MLB-like.
-If there's no defense on the field, it might not be clear how these practice hits would translate to real-world scenarios, but this model allows you predict how the practice would translate to a real game.
-The scenario I can immediately think of is spring training, in which minor leaguers you're trying to evaluate are playing against MLB caliber pitchers - this model would give you a more clear insight about what to expect from the minor leaguers.
+If there's no defense on the field, it might not be clear how these practice hits would translate to real-world scenarios, but this model allows you to predict how the practice would translate to a real game.
+The scenario I can immediately think of is spring training, where minor leaguers are playing against MLB caliber pitchers - this model would give you a more clear insight about what to expect from the minor leaguers in real game situations.

 ### Acting